-Our mission is to ensure that every organization is able to detect and respond to cyber threats — regardless of size, industry, or current in-house capabilities.
-We combine our advanced platform with decades of human intelligence to decrease risk to your mission.
+Our mission is to ensure that every organization is able to detect and respond to cyber threats – regardless of size, industry or current in-house capabilities.
+Our advanced platform combined with decades of human intelligence decrease risk to your mission.

-Recognized by Gartner, Pondurance provides 24/7 U.S.-based SOC services powered by analysts, threat hunters, and incident responders who utilize our advanced cloud-native platform to provide you with continuous cyber risk reduction.
-By integrating 360-degree visibility across log, endpoint, and network data and with proactive threat hunting, we reduce the time it takes to respond to emerging cyberthreats.
+Recognized by Gartner, Pondurance provides 24/7 US-Based SOC services powered by analysts, threat hunters and incident responders who utilize our advanced cloud-native platform to provide you with continuous cyber risk reduction.
+By integrating 360-degree visibility across network, log, endpoint, and cloud data and with proactive threat hunting, we reduce the time it takes you to respond to emerging cyber threats.

 Pondurance MDR is the proactive security service backed by authentic human intelligence.
 Technology is not enough to stop cyber threats.
 Human attackers must be confronted by human defenders.

 When every minute counts, organizations need specialized cybersecurity experts to help them respond to a compromise, minimize losses, and prevent future incidents.

 Pondurance delivers digital forensics and incident response services with an experienced team capable of guiding you and your organization every step of the way.
 This includes scoping and containing the incident, determining exposure through forensic analysis and helping to quickly restore your normal operations.